Belmont University

 • Commercial applications for experiential design.

-The Experiential Design major builds on the first two years of the core Design Communication (graphic design) courses.
+The Experiential Graphic Design major builds on the first two years of the core Design Communication (graphic design) courses.
 Starting at the junior level, you will begin exploring interaction and user experience design in both digital and non-digital environments.
 At the senior level, you will refine your knowledge of various experiences and user interaction design techniques.

 Throughout the program, you will be introduced to web design, motion graphics, kinetic typography and storyboarding.
 Emphasis is also placed on typography and design history to give a historical context of design and its relationship to culture.